Free Seed Project Gardening Guide

 When you start, avoid thinking about what vegetables you would like for dinner.
 Instead, research plants that grow exceptionally well in your region.

 The free seed pack focuses on easy-to-grow foods that adapt to many climates and regions across the United States.
 So, we have already done a lot of the work for you in choosing these seeds.
 However, the United States is an enormous nation with an incredible diversity of growing regions.
 We recommend you check to see which of these seeds is easy to grow in your area.
-See tips to find out what grows in your area.
+For most of you, every seed in the pack will grow in your area.

 Having said that, do focus on growing foods that you, your family, and your friends will want to eat.
 There’s little point in growing a bunch of food that will never be eaten.